 - Overtime Labor

-CLOSED on weekends (will open for special events - contact Event Coordinator)
+CLOSED on weekends (will open for special events - contact Student Center Office for more information)

-- If the University is operating under a Closure and the presidential announcement is made the morning of, The D. P. Culp will work to be open from 7:00 am - 9:00 pm.
+- If the University is operating under a Closure and the presidential announcement is made the morning of, midday, or day before, The D. P. Culp building will be open from 7:00 am - 10:00 pm.

-- If the University is operating under a Morning Delay and the presidential announcement is made the day before, The D. P. Culp will work to be open from 7:00 am - 12mid.
+- If the University is operating under a Morning Delay and the presidential announcement is made the morning of or day before, The D. P. Culp building will be open from 7:00 am - 12mid.

 With special approved prior arrangements, small student groups may remain in the building outside of all meeting room space with their advisor, sponsor, or other full-time University employee who accepts full responsibility for the safety and security of the individuals and the building.
-Advance arrangements must be made with the Event Coordinator so that Public Safety, Physical Plant, and other appropriate departments can be notified.
+Advance arrangements must be made with Student Center personnel so that Public Safety, Physical Plant, and other appropriate departments can be notified.

 University users have priority in the use of the Student Center.
 However, a confirmed reservation, even if for a non-university related group, will not be cancelled once they have been accepted in order to make room for another event.

-University Policy stipulates that the Event Coordinator must receive all relevant reservation information at least 5 working days in advance of the event.
+University Policy stipulates that Student Center personnel must receive all relevant reservation information at least 5 working days in advance of the event (see Student/Student Organization Policy for thier working day stipulation).
 This includes all room setup details and technical service needs.
-Requests received without this 5-day notice may not be accommodated.
+Requests submitted without this 5-day notice may not be accommodated.